IamJomm/External/README.md

 # External
-Just run Counter-Strike: Global Offensive. and *THEN* exe file
+Just run Counter-Strike: Global Offensive and *THEN* exe file